Only1abu/myToDoList23/README.md

 4. Deploy an app onto a cloud platform and get more comfortable using cloud platforms like SalesForces Heroku platform in this app.

 ## Problems encountered
+1. I had to download Heroku's command line interface in order to correctly deploy the app instead of just using Python's heroku libraries.
+2. The runtime.txt had the wrong dependencies and versions of libraries after the `pip freeze > requirements.txt' command.
+I had to delete all the links in the runtime.txt file after finding a solution on stackoverflow.
+3. Procfile file had to begin with a capital letter and won't be recognized otherwise.
+This file is imperative in order to deploy on Heroku's platform.
+4. You must also disable the static settings in your app in order to deploy on Heroku's platform.
+This is done by the command `heroku config:set DISABLE_COLLECTSTATIC=1`